For Valentine’s Day, Meet the Couple Who Shared A Million Meals For Love

-Poonam and Nishkaam fondly remember the days leading up to their wedding ceremony last Valentine’s Day.
-In fact, all the photos, videos, and messages from friends pop up when Poonam turns on her phone.
+Poonam and Nishkaam fondly remember the days leading up to their wedding ceremony on Valentine’s Day in 2017.
+In fact, all the photos, videos, and messages from friends popped up when Poonam turned on her phone.

-“I get those ‘on this day’ notifications on Facebook,” she says.
+“I get those ‘on this day’ notifications on Facebook,” she said in 2018.
 “When I see what we were doing on the campaign one year ago—it’s really crazy.
 I see all my friends posting, all the enthusiasm—it’s really inspirational.”

 Instead of hosting a traditional wedding, Poonam and Nishkaam decided to donate their entire wedding budget to ShareTheMeal and encourage friends, family and complete strangers to join their team.

-Last year’s goal was ambitious: To share one million meals with hungry children affected by violence through a 30-day fundraising challenge that culminated on Valentine’s Day —the day of their official ceremony at the Los Angeles County Courthouse.
+Their goal in 2017 was ambitious: To share 1 million meals with hungry children affected by violence through a 30-day fundraising challenge that culminated on Valentine’s Day —the day of their official ceremony at the Los Angeles County Courthouse.

 The initial outpouring of support amazed them.
 But it wasn’t until after the wedding that they noticed something incredible: Supporters on ShareTheMeal continued to donate through their team long after their campaign had officially ended.
 The generosity never stopped.

 When famine was declared in parts of South Sudan six days after their wedding, Poonam shared the news to keep the momentum going.
-Each post or tweet was a new opportunity for their team to continue supporting WFP’s work to fight hunger worldwide, from fighting famine in South Sudan and Nigeria to providing nutritious school meals in Haiti.
+Each post or tweet was a new opportunity for their team to continue supporting the U.N.
+World Food Programme’s work to fight hunger worldwide, from fighting famine in South Sudan and Nigeria to providing nutritious school meals in Haiti.

 Throughout 2017, the notifications from the ShareTheMeal app kept coming.
 And, #MillionMealsforLove kept growing—200,000, 300,000, 400,000 meals.
 It was a powerful reminder that this had become much more than a 30-day challenge: It was a way of life, inspiring Poonam and Nishkaam to continue donating small amounts on the app when they’d go out to eat or celebrate birthdays.